2017

 Essex Partnership University NHS Founda… Essex Community Rehabilitation Company Essex Police

-Concerns summary Deficiencies in police call handling, record-keeping, and inter-agency information sharing hampered risk assessment for individuals with mental health issues.
+Concerns summary (AI summary) Deficiencies in police call handling, record-keeping, and inter-agency information sharing hampered risk assessment for individuals with mental health issues.
 Insufficient training also affected police in identifying immediate risk and mental health assessors.

 Milan Dokic